dcos/dcos-e2e/docs/cli/source/dcos-vagrant-cli.rst

 .. code-block:: console

-   $ dcos-vagrant create ./dcos_generate_config.sh
+   $ minidcos vagrant create ./dcos_generate_config.sh
-   $ dcos-vagrant wait
+   $ minidcos vagrant wait
-   $ dcos-vagrant run --sync-dir /path/to/dcos/checkout pytest -k test_tls.py
+   $ minidcos vagrant run --sync-dir /path/to/dcos/checkout pytest -k test_tls.py

 There are multiple options and shortcuts for using these commands.
 See :ref:`dcos-vagrant-cli:run` for more information on this command.